ansible/ansible/rst/modules.rst

 *update-cache*:

-* Whether to apt cache must be updated prior operation.
+* Whether apt cache must be updated prior operation.
 Optional, and can be 'yes', or 'no'.
 The default is 'no'.

 *purge*: